Mastro-Gibbs/stray68K/README.md

 - **How to**
   By invoking **TRAP #14** or **TRAP #15** you can invoke a **scanf** or **printf**, respectively.
   * **TRAP #14**
     First you will need a formatter string like in scanf.
 Commonly we will use a string that **must** be loaded into **A0** via the **LEA** operation.
-Based on the formatter escapes the scans will be performed, any characters extraneous to the characters recognized as escapes will be ignored.
+Based on the formatted string with placeholders the scans will be performed, any characters extraneous to the characters recognized as placeholder will be ignored.
     Below are a number of escapes and placeholders.
   * **TRAP #15**
     Unlike the scan (TRAP #14), here, the presence of placeholders and escapes is not mandatory.
 It will be possible to print a classic string by loading its address in **A0** with the **LEA** operation and invoking **TRAP # 15**. **If placeholders and escapes** are evaluated in the string, a **dynamic formatting** of the string will be performed before printing.